 (3) In Chapter XXXI of The Golden Road, titled 'The Last Number of Our Magazine,' it is mentioned that Peter will go to school in Markdale in the winter.

 (4) This will also mark the last appearance of Abner Jeffries in the series and there is no explanation for his future absence.
 Abner is still the Constable at this point, which makes it questionable why he didn't question Felix about skipping school in 'Felix and Blackie.'

-(5) Historical note: Prince Edward Island granted women the right to vote in provincial elections on May 3, 1922.
+(5) In contrast to this episode, there were no documented suffragette movements on Prince Edward Island.
+Prince Edward Island granted women the right to vote in provincial elections on May 3, 1922.